 Mobile engagement is a strategy where users interact with brands through messaging channels on mobile devices.
-This can be carried out by either in-app messaging or through messaging channels.
+This can be carried out by either in-app messaging or through bulk messaging channels.

 It aims to deliver brand experience, communicate, support and build meaningful relationships with customers through an almost “hands-on” approach.

 We’ve seen a shift in the way we advertise and market products.
 Marketing once followed a one-size-fits-all approach, where targeted messaging followed a one-to-many ratio.
 One message was meant to strike a chord with 1000s of people.

 As time went on, marketing messages became more nippy, more targeted towards a certain demographic.
 Audiences grew larger, but these audiences were broken down into groups, and each group received a variation of a message that targeted their direct pain point.

 This more personalized approach for marketing felt more meaningful to customers.
 As these audiences became more “narrow,” it started to lessen the gap between the audience and the brand.
 It allows customers to become more candid and to reach out.
 Targeted messaging pulled customers in, and brands were able to amplify this strategy by using technology to deliver these messages.

 Online visibility was enough to acquire customers, but in an age where customer loyalty is at all-time low, it certainly isn’t enough.
 Now organizations need to think about ways to retain customers.

 While a billboard, or a desktop provide a very one-to-many approach to marketing, nothing is more personal than a message that’s being delivered to the palm of your hand.
 But is this enough?
 Or is this approach too superficial?
 Here are a few ways to improve mobile engagement.